tassosblackg/Network-Topo-XMLRPC/README.md

 sudo python3  topology_test.py

 ```
-In order mininet to run a topology it needs `sudo` so you must check your requirements packages to be available thorugh sudo.
+In order mininet to run a topology it needs `sudo` so you must check your requirements packages to be available through sudo.

 Using